jupyterlab/galata/README.md

 Galata loads `JupyterLab` in `Headless Chrome` browser and interacts with it using `puppeteer` library.
 Since puppeteer can be quite low level for a lot of users and JupyterLab code-base knowledge is required to interact with JupyterLab UI, Galata provides a high level API named `jlt` making interacting with JupyterLab UI much easier.
 Galata is designed to be used with `jest`.
 It customizes jest environment configuration to manage JupyterLab runtime automatically so that users can focus on only writing their test cases.

 ## Compatibility
-Galata is compatible with `JupyterLab 2.1`.
-It communicates with the JupyterLab using the lab object exposed to browser window (`window.lab`).
-The lab object is accessible when JupyterLab is launched with `--dev-mode` flag.
+Galata is compatible with `JupyterLab 3`.
+It communicates with the JupyterLab using the *jupyterlab: JupyterFrontEnd* object exposed to browser window (`window.jupyterlab`).
+The *jupyterlab: JupyterFrontEnd* object is accessible when JupyterLab is launched with `--expose-app-in-browser` flag.

 ## Build
 lerna is required to build the project.
 Install lerna using